From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Related Work

 \subsection{Word Embedding and Representation}

 Contemporary language models represent words or subtokens using continuous vectors based on distributed semantics~\cite{boleda2020distributional}.
-These high-dimensional vectors can be static~\cite{Mikolov2013distributed,Bojanowski2017subword} or context-sensitive~\cite{devlin2019bert}.
-While effective, they lack the interpretability of linguistic feature-based representations~\cite{petersen2023lexical}.
-Word embeddings exhibit elegant linear relationships~\cite{Mikolov2013distributed}, high similarity with human judgments~\cite{vulic2020probing}, and meaningful representations~\cite{Turney2010vector}.
+These high-dimensional vectors can be static~\cite{mikolov2013distributed,Bojanowski2017subword} or context-sensitive~\cite{devlin2019bert}.
+While effective, they lack the interpretability of semantic feature-based representations~\cite{petersen2023lexical}.
+Word embeddings exhibit elegant linear relationships~\cite{mikolov2013distributed}, high similarity with human judgments~\cite{vulic2020probing}, and meaningful representations~\cite{Turney2010vector}.
 Static embeddings are particularly suitable for offline, context-free words, especially monosemous ones.
 These embeddings are used in the input and output layers of LLMs.
-Previous research has explored their linear properties~\cite{han2024word}, conceptual space construction~\cite{moullec2025cheaper}, and other aspects.
-In this paper, we focus on LLM input embeddings, offering a more diverse and systematic evaluation through the lens of conceptual spaces.
+Previous research has explored their linear properties~\cite{han2024word}, conceptual space construction~\cite{moullec2025cheaper}, similarity distributions on the tasks of word-pair similarity and analogy~\cite{freestone2024word} and other aspects.
+They focus on several instances rather than the network structure built by the whole vocabulary.
+In this paper, we explore the lexico-semantic network via LLM input embeddings, offering a more global and systematic evaluation.